RunSedona traffic advisory Jan 31 & Feb 1

 7:30-9:30 a.m.
 Dry Creek Road closed between SR89A and Long Canyon Road

 8-11 a.m.
-SB lanes of SR 89A closed between Calle del Sol and Dry Creek Road
+ONE SB lane of SR89A closed between Calle del Sol and Dry Creek Rd.
+Southbound travel on SR89A is OPEN.

 Feb.
 1 Estimated reopening times